-This 5 Days Ausangate Trek starts and finishes at the small Andean village of Tinqui and takes you around the massif of Ausangate Peak and over three high Mountain passes (two of them over 5000m).
-It is essential to be properly acclimatized for this hike spending at least three days in Cusco (or equivalent altitude) before starting your dream adventures.
+This 5 Days Ausangate Trek starts and finishes at the small Andean village of Tinqui and takes you around the massif of Ausangate Peak and over three high Mountain passes (two of them over 5000 m).
+It is essential to be properly acclimatised for this hike spending at least three days in Cusco (or equivalent altitude) before starting your dream adventures.

 The mountain has significance in Incan mythology.
-Every single year the Quyllur Rit’i festival which attracts thousands of local pilgrims which is celebrated about 20 km north of the Ausangate at the mountain.
-It takes place one week before the Corpus Cristy feast.
+Every single year the Quyllur Rit’i festival which attracts thousands of local pilgrims which is celebrated about 20 km north of the Ausangate at the Mountain.
+It takes place one week before the Corpus Kristy feast.

-best time to Hike the Ausangate trek is in the dry months between May and September.
-Unlike other popular treks, the Ausangate trek is very quite, even in peak season.
+Best time to Hike the Ausangate Mountain is in the dry months between May and September.
+Unlike other popular treks, the Ausangate Route is very quite, even in peak season.
 In the shoulder months of April and October weather is still pleasant and the trek is very possible.
 However, because of its altitude you’ll have to contend with freezing nights, even in the dry season.

 Trip style: Adventures ,history & cultural immersion